 Find out about our travel insurance and coronavirus (COVID-19) advice for travellers with a TSB Added Value Account.

-If you’ve already had a three-month repayment holiday due to Covid-19 and continue to be impacted financially, please visit tsb.co.uk/loansfurtherhelpand complete the form so we can provide you with the right support.
+If you’ve already had a three-month repayment holiday due to COVID-19 and continue to be impacted financially, please visit tsb.co.uk/loansfurtherhelp and complete the form so we can provide you with the right support.

 Personal loan customers may apply for a repayment holiday to provide short term relief to their outgoings.
 Repayment holidays are subject to approval.
 If you take a repayment holiday, you will pay more interest overall.
 If you take a repayment holiday, your payments will be deferred, and you will pay more interest overall.
 Taking a payment holiday at this time will not be reported as missed payments for your credit file.
 However, please be aware that other factors may affect your credit file or your ability to obtain credit.
 There are two repayment holiday options available: